VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 8.1 Summary

+- Updated mapping contract guidance that reflects current best practices may improve quality and currentness of parcel data
 - Separation of standardized parcel data maintenance from town-specific derivatives (such as print maps and custom web applications) in contract may ease uniform administration

 ## 8.2 Justification